 Potential use cases

-While it's customized for aircraft monitoring, it can easily be generalized for other predictive maintenance scenarios.
+While it's customized for aircraft monitoring and the aerospace industry, it can easily be generalized for other predictive maintenance scenarios.

 Deploy this scenario